 Challenging students to do their absolute best is my passion.
 All students need to feel supported in their academic challenges.
 When students are pushing boundaries academically they continue to learn and grow.
 In this struggle students aquire new learning.
 As a GT specialist I will work directly with teachers and students on higher level thinking opportunities.

 My husband and I have lived in Greeley for over thirty years.
 We have three children; two sons and a daughter.
 Our oldest is Macee Jo.
-She is a graduate of Greeley Central High School, is married and lives in Chicago.
+She is a graduate of Greeley Central High School and Carthage College in Kenosha, WI.
 Levi is our middle son.
 He's a Northridge High School graduate and is a senior at Northwest Missiouri State University.
 Logan is our youngest and is a middle school student at McAuliffe STEM Academy.

 Shawsheen is the place to be and I am thrilled to be here.
 Please let me know if there is anything I can do to help you or your child on their road to academic success.
 For information on understanding giftedness, identification, and web sites for parents, educators, and students, visit our Gifted and Talented section on the district GT link.

 My primary responsibilities are:

 To collect data and identify students whose abilities and talents require special programming.

 To work closely with teachers to ensure that they have the resources and support they need when working with gifted and talented students in their classrooms.

 To partner with students and their families to support student strengths, challenges, and personal goals.